SaarEzagouri/SaarEzagouri/README.md

 # Welcome

 Hi, my name is Saar Ezagouri, and I am about to complete my PhD in Chronobiology and Metabolism at the Weizmann Institute of Science.
 I am a data scientist, biologist, fitness instructor, and clinical nutritionist specializing in obesity and sports.
-My work focuses on data-driven projects across these domains, aiming to uncover new diagnostic tools, mechanisms, drug targets, and insights to advance our understanding of human physiology and performance in health and disease.
-I am always open to new projects and innovative suggestions, and you are welcome to contact me via email if you are interested in collaborating.
+My work focuses on data-driven projects across these domains, aiming to uncover new diagnostic tools, mechanisms, drug targets, and insights to advance our understanding of human physiology and performance in health and disease. <br> I am always open to new projects and innovative suggestions, and you are welcome to contact me via email if you are interested in collaborating.

 **My Personal Email:** sezagouri@gmail.com